 You can see that my body shows weight gain from fat, but not the shapes you see in the “myxedema” (non-pitting edema) caused by TSH-receptor overstimulation in Hashimoto’s or Graves’ disease.

-Throughout my LT4 therapy, I had high total / LDL cholesterol, probably because my T3 was low, despite my high.
+Throughout my LT4 therapy, I had high total / LDL cholesterol, probably because my FT3 was low-normal, despite my top-of-range FT4 (total cholesterol has an inverse relationship to T3).

 2014 photo.
 LT4 therapy plus Gluten free LCHF diet